Last updated on November 27th, 2022

 Raiatea was one of my big surprises in French Polynesia.
 I wouldn’t come here if you’re after that ‘classic’ beach holiday, but if you like hiking and enjoy a good road trip – you’ll find Raiatea very satisfying.
 Aside from hiking, there’s good diving, excursions to explore the lagoon and neighboring Tahaa is super close.
 Raiatea reminded me of Moorea, an island that I dearly love.
 It doesn’t have the beaches of Moorea but it does have the mountain scenery and a hell of a lot fewer people (and tourists) around.

 Though sharing the same lagoon, Tahaa and Raiatea have their own distinct personalities.
 So if you’re already here, you might as well see both.
 I was faced with a big dilemma of whether to sleep on both islands or use Raiatea as a base.
 Finally, I decided to spend 3 nights in Tahaa and 4 nights in Raiatea (I probably could have used an extra night in Raiatea).
+You can also visit Tahaa on day trips from Raiatea.
 Here’s the deal: